-Use as many of the eight photo spaces as possible
+Use as many of the provided photo spaces as possible

 And if you need to include even more, use an app like Diptic to make a photo collage and add that to one of the photo spaces.
 This is especially helpful for unique items with lots of small or interesting details or for items with damage that you need to disclose.

 I sometimes take a close-up photo of the fabric of an item so that the customer can try and imagine how it feels or how it would fall on their body.
 This knit top had a really unique painted-on texture so I added a shot to show that.

 Buying clothes online is hard y’all, and Poshmark doesn’t allow returns.
 So you want to give your customers as much information as you can via the photos and description.

 Fill up the entire description space with keywords

 Your listing description is what gets your item found when customers are searching for something.
 Even if they search in Google or some other search engine, Poshmark listings will come up in their search results provided the listing titles match the search term.
 I don’t think I need to say anything else about how important this is!

 Taking measurements is not as hard as you think, and it takes very little time if you do it while you’re photographing your items.
 Trust me, you will be so grateful that you included the measurements in the listing.
 You won’t be running to check the waist measurement of an item you’ve already packed up and stored away and hoping you can get back to the customer before they’ve moved on to another listing.
 And people WILL ask you for measurements ALL THE TIME.
 Especially on Poshmark since there are no returns.
 Using a service like Sizely, which I love and explain in my post about taking measurements, takes the headache out of including measurements.

 Package your sales with care